sunsetoversunset/frontend-app/public/storiesassets/stories/marquee.md

 Building on the work of Jean Baudrillard, Anne Friedberg writes of the “tension between the material reality of built space and the dematerialized imaginary that the cinema has always provided.”[^6] Perhaps that is what is so disorienting and compelling about these marquees–that abiding, “meta” tension.
 The marquee is a “material reality,” a plastic or ceramic placard with letters that move, but it also signals or stands in for the “dematerialized imaginary [of cinema].”
 But just as cinema lives in our memories, our collective preoccupations, it is also a fixture of the urban landscape, recording change over time.
 Ed Ruscha’s repeated photographs of Sunset Boulevard make this particularly clear.
 Close examinations of a few of the marquees he captured illustrate the range of options for cinephiles in a city that, when it sleeps, dreams about the movies.

 ```
 In short, marquees tell us a lot more than what is, or was, playing.
-They lay out the imaginations of historical audiences alongside the realities of movie-going at the time; they tap into the histories of Los Angeles (a place where you can live) and Hollywood (a factory made of money and dreams).
 ```

 In short, marquees tell us a lot more than what is, or was, playing.
 They lay out the imaginations of historical audiences alongside the realities of movie-going at the time; they tap into the histories of Los Angeles (a place where you can live) and Hollywood (a factory made of money and dreams).